 Complicated systems are when there are several well-defined relationships between cause and effect.
 If all of these relationships are known then we can predict the outcome of the actions.
 Launching a rocket is an example of complicated.

 Complexity means that the exact relationships between things are neither known and possibly unknowable.
 Complexity does not mean general predictions can’t be made, but that exact predictions cannot.
 For example, weather is complex, but there are patterns to weather we can learn.
+Raising a child is a complex endeavor.

 Difference between inherent nature and what we understand